Generalizing the de Finetti--Hewitt--Savage theorem: Introduction

 \end{definition}

-Note that \eqref{Ressel's equation} is an analog of \eqref{naive generalization}.
-This terminology of Ressel is inspired from the similar terminology of presentable spaces introduced by Hewitt and Savage \cite{Hewitt-Savage-1955}.

-One of the results that Ressel proved (see \cite[Theorem 3, p.
-906]{Ressel-harmonic}) says that all completely regular Hausdorff spaces are Radon presentable.
-Ressel's theorem, in particular, shows that all Polish spaces and all locally compact Hausdorff spaces are Radon presentable (see \cite[p.
-907]{Ressel-harmonic}).
-In fact, as we show in Appendix \ref{appendix} (see Theorem \ref{reprove Hewitt and Savage}), there is a standard measure theoretic argument by which Ressel's result on completely regular Hausdorff spaces implies the Hewitt--Savage generalization of de Finetti's theorem (Theorem \ref{HewittSavage theorem}).
-Thus, although it appears to be in a slightly different form, Ressel's result indeed is a generalization of the de Finetti--Hewitt--Savage theorem in a strict sense.
-Prior to the statement of his theorem, he remarked the following (see \cite[p.
+Ressel \cite{Ressel-harmonic} proved in 1985 that all completely regular Hausdorff spaces\footnote{A Hausdorff space $T$ is called \textit{completely regular Hausdorff} if given a closed set $F \subseteq T$ and $x \in T \backslash F$, there is a continuous function $f\co T \rightarrow [0,1]$ such that $f(x) = 0$ and $f(y) = 1$ for all $y \in F$.} are Radon presentable, thus generalizing the de Finetti--Hewitt--Savage theorem in a new manner.\footnote{See Appendix \ref{appendix} for more details on how this generalization by Ressel \textit{includes} the generalization by Hewitt and Savage.}

+Prior to the statement of his theorem, Ressel remarked the following (see \cite[p.
 906]{Ressel-harmonic}): \begin{quote} ``It might be true that all Hausdorff spaces have this property.'' \end{quote}

-This conjecture of Ressel was confirmed by Winkler \cite{Winkler} using ideas from convexity theory (similar in spirit to Hewitt--Savage \cite{Hewitt-Savage-1955}).
-Fremlin showed in his treatise \cite{Fremlin-4} that a stronger statement is actually true.
+This conjecture of Ressel was confirmed by Winkler \cite{Winkler} in 1990.
+In the 2000s, Fremlin showed in his treatise \cite{Fremlin-4} that a stronger statement is actually true.
 Replacing the requirement of being jointly Radon distributed with the weaker requirement of being jointly quasi-Radon distributed (this notion is defined in Fremlin \cite[411H, p.
-5]{Fremlin-4}) and marginally Radon distributed (that is, the individual common distribution of the random variables must be Radon), Fremlin \cite[459H, p.
+5]{Fremlin-4}) and marginally Radon distributed, Fremlin \cite[459H, p.
 166]{Fremlin-4} showed that all such exchangeable sequences also satisfy \eqref{Ressel's equation}.

-One of our main results generalizes this further to situations where no assumptions on the joint distribution of the sequence of exchangeable random variables are needed:
+The main result of the present paper generalizes this further to situations in which no assumptions on the joint distribution of the sequence of exchangeable random variables are needed, only Radonness of the marginal distribution is sufficient.
+Viewing $\prs$ as a subspace of $\ps$, we express our main result as follows.